cybprojects65/ToneUnitMarker/README.md

 The input is a Wave audio file (mono, PCM-signed 16 bit, 16kHz) containing a sequence of utterances in any language.
 The output is a .LAB file (a [Wavesufer](https://sourceforge.net/projects/wavesurfer/) compliant transcription), a text file containing the markers that set the end of the Tone Units contained in the audio.
+An additional output with the suffix "_stats.LAB" is produced, which contains energy and pitch averages for the detected Tone Units.

 ![Example of Wave file with annotation imported into Wavesurfer.](https://github.com/cybprojects65/ToneUnitMarker/blob/main/Annotation_example_in_Wavesurfer.jpg)